kdgregory/example-lambda-java/README.md

     When you run the script it will output the pool ID and client ID; you'll need these for the final step.

 3. Create the database and plumbing

+    ** this step isn't currently supported **

     ```
     insert script here